glolichen/lios/journal.md

 # LiOS Journal

+## System Calls

+LiOS now has system calls!
+Since I'm lazy, we will use the old-fashioned `int 80h` instead of the new `syscall` and `sysenter`.
+(Syscalls are needed for user programs to do things they do not usually have permission to do by asking the kernel to do it for them.
+This includes file reading and writing and IO from the terminal.)
+As with other operating systems, the user program would specify which routine it wants to be performed and other parameters by setting certain CPU registers.
+I will try to copy Linux ([Linux syscall table](https://filippo.io/linux-syscall-table/)) as much as possible.

+- `rax = 1`: `rdi` is the file descriptor (`rdi = 1` is standard output, this is the only supported option so far since I haven't gotten around to file descriptors yet), `rsi` is the buffer and `rdx` is the size in bytes.
+- `rax = 999` (secret): print hello world, for testing purposes.

 ## Programs

 Some other parts of the file system can wait for now, such as some optimizations and importantly the ability to write files.
 With our newfound ability to read files, we can now turn our attention to reading and executing programs.